GenesysCloudBlueprints/email-aws-comprehend-blueprint/blueprint/README.md

 This solution requires the following components:

-* **Genesys Cloud** - A suite of Genesys cloud services for enterprise-grade communications, collaboration, and contact center management.
+* **Genesys Cloud**.
+A suite of Genesys cloud services for enterprise-grade communications, collaboration, and contact center management.
 You deploy the architect email flow, integration, data actions, queues and email configuration in Genesys Cloud.

-* **AWS Comprehend** - AWS Comprehend is an an AWS service that lets your train a machine learning model to classify a body of text.
+* **AWS Comprehend**.
+AWS Comprehend is an an AWS service that lets your train a machine learning model to classify a body of text.
 Using AWS Comprehend requires you to first train a classification model and then expose AWS endpoint to allow the service to be invoke for real-time analysis

-* **AWS API Gateway and AWS Lambda** - The AWS API gateway is used to exposed a REST endpoint that is protected by an API key.
-Requests coming into the API gateway are forwarded to an AWS Lambda (written in Typescript for this example) that will process the request and call the AWS Comprehend endpoint classified defined in the previous bullet.
+* **AWS API Gateway and AWS Lambda**.
+The AWS API gateway is used to exposed a REST endpoint that is protected by an API key.
+Requests coming into the API gateway are forwarded to an AWS Lambda (written in Typescript) that will process the request and call the AWS Comprehend endpoint classified defined in the previous bullet.

 ## Requirements